zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 The properties given by Eqn.
 5 are by no means obvious.
 In particular, making a BSDF reciprocal may seem like a non-trivial task.
 Typically, it is done by splitting the BSDF in two components: reflection (the *BRDF*) and transmission (the *BTDF*).
 The reflection component is always *symmetric*: since $\small \bm{v}$ and $\small \bm{l}$ always point away from the surface, $\small \eta_v = \eta_l$, which results in $\small f_r(\bm{v}, \bm{n}, \bm{l}) = f_r(\bm{l}, \bm{n}, \bm{v})$.

 In order to make things clear, we shall illustrate these properties using a concrete example.
 Consider a perfectly smooth, planar surface.
-Its BSDF can be expressed in terms of the *Dirac delta "function"* $\small \delta$ defined as a projected solid angle measure by the equation
+Its BSDF (often referred to as the *perfect specular* BSDF) can be expressed in terms of the *Dirac delta "function"* $\small \delta$ defined as a projected solid angle measure by the equation

 $$ \tag{6}
 	f(\bm{r}) =